Pittsburg & Shawmut Railroad

-The Pittsburg & Shawmut Railroad (P&S), also known as the Shawmut Line, once connected Freeport Junction to Brockway, Pennsylvania.
+The Pittsburg & Shawmut Railroad, also known as the Shawmut Line, is a partially abandoned railroad between Freeport Junction and Brockway, Pennsylvania.
 The P&S historically operated as an independent railroad that moved coal and other aggregates in west-central Pennsylvania.
-Today, much of the line has been abandoned.

-The P&S then focused its attention on completing its line to Freeport, a distance of 88 miles, where it connected with the PRR.
-1 It’s new line, generally along the Allegheny River for part of its length, also connected with the Baltimore & Ohio Railroad in West Mosgrove and included four tunnels and two viaducts:
+The P&S was then extended to Freeport where it connected with the PRR.
+1 The new line, following the Allegheny River for part of its length, also connected with the Baltimore & Ohio Railroad in West Mosgrove and included four tunnels and two viaducts:

-In 1990, the P&S acquired 10 miles of the former PRR low grade secondary line from Conrail between Sligo and Lawsonham and operated it as the Red Bank Railroad.
-1 In 1991, it added an additional 104.3 miles of former PRR from Conrail between Lawsonham to Driftwood and operated it as the Mountain Laurel Railroad.
+In 1990, the P&S acquired 10 miles of the former PRR low-grade secondary line between Sligo and Lawsonham from Conrail and rechristened it as Red Bank Railroad.
+1 It added an additional 104 miles of former PRR track between Lawsonham and Driftwood and operated it as the Mountain Laurel Railroad.

-On January 26, 2012, it was announced that FirstEnergy would close the Reesdale Power Plant in order to comply with federal Environmental Protection Agency (EPA) guidelines.
-2 It was determined that it would be too expensive to install pollution scrubbers and other air pollution control upgrades.
-The last load of coal was delivered to the power plant in February.
+FirstEnergy announced the impending closure of the Reesdale Power Plant in January 2012 as it was determined that it would be cost-prohibitive to install new air pollution control equipment at the station.
+2 The last load of coal was delivered to Reesdale by the B&P in February.